 WITF recognizes that children, families and teachers are eager to continue learning together during these uncertain times.
 Using a wealth of resources, WITF can create a bridge to learning opportunities and engaging experiences no matter where you are—at home, at school or in your community.

 WITF recognizes that transitions can be tricky.
-To help support families and children in the transition from preschool to kindergarten, WITF has partnered with community agencies and sponsors to create Ready Set Go Kindergarten!, an event that provides families with useful information and gives the soon-to-be kindergartners a day full of fun and memories.
+To help support families and children in the transition from preschool to kindergarten, WITF has partnered with community agencies and sponsors to create Ready Set Explore!
+Kindergarten, an event that provides families with useful information and gives the soon-to-be kindergartners a day full of fun and memories.

 WITF’s Back To School Bash is one day celebration of children’s transition from summer back to school.
 We know that transitions can be tricky and while some children look forward to heading back into the classroom, some young children can feel anxious and so can their families.
 This event is designed to assist families in gaining resources and helping children celebrate this annual milestone with engaging, fun activities, character meet and greets and a day playing together.